 Every Thursday afternoon students participate in the Association of Gold Coast Colleges (AGCC) Interschool Sports Program.
 Marymount has enjoyed membership in this association since 2012.
-The other schools within this organisation include – Assisi Catholic College, Aquinas College, St Michael’s College, St Andrews Lutheran College, Hillcrest Christian College, Gold Coast Christian College, Livingstone Christian College and LORDS.
+The other schools within this organisation include – Assisi Catholic College, Aquinas College, Gold Coast Christian College, Kings Christian College – Pimpama, LORDS, St Joseph’s College, St Michael’s College

 Competition is played over both semesters.
 Students play one sport in Semester 1 and a different sport in Semester 2.

 BOYS: Futsal, Indoor Cricket, Mixed Netball, Oztag, Rugby League

 GIRLS: AFL (9 a side), Basketball, Mixed Netball, Soccer, Touch Football, Volleyball

 Students participate in three house carnivals during the year: